thomasvilches/ROI_analysis/README.md

 - New age groups according to NYC vaccination data.
 - Jensen was implemented.
 We need to set up the vaccine efficacy against variants.

-Huge Changes in vac_time were made. **I found what seems to be a bug.
-I am analyzing and fixing it** A time-varing proportion of vaccines (brand) was implemented.
+Huge Changes in vac_time were made.
+A time-varing proportion of vaccines (brand) was implemented.